Juan Matteucci: Career

 At the age of 20 Matteucci became principal cellist with the Symphony Orchestra of Chile, taking over his father's position in the orchestra.
+At this time, he studied conducting under Fritz Busch when he was a guest conductor of the orchestra.
+Matteucci began conducting and won a scholarship from the Chilean government to study at the Conservatorio Giuseppe Verdi in Milan.
+The chief conductor in charge of the course was Antonio Guarnieri, who was aided by Antonio Votto and Carlo Maria Giulini.

-He began conducting and won a scholarship from the Chilean government to study at the Verdi Conservatorium in Milan.
-Between 1951 and 1964 he was assistant conductor and then conductor of the Philharmonic Orchestra of Chile and a Professor of the History of Art at a university in Chile from 1942 to 1948.
+Between 1951 and 1964, Matteucci was assistant conductor and then conductor of the Philharmonic Orchestra of Chile and a Professor of the History of Art at a university in Chile from 1942 to 1948.
 He was appointed the sixth resident conductor of the NZBC Symphony Orchestra in 1964 holding the position until 1969, the first conductor to have a five year contract.
 During his time as conductor he, with the New Zealand Broadcasting Corporation's Head of Music, recruited players from Europe, North, South and Central America to increase the size of the orchestra.
-After previous British or British-trained conductors he brought a fresh approach and innovations to the orchestra such as making its first appearance on television.
+After previous British or British-trained conductors he introduced more operatic repertoire, and brought a fresh approach and innovations to the orchestra such as making its first appearance on television.

-In 1969 he became conductor of the Auckland Symphonia (which later became the Auckland Philharmonia); the orchestra's voluntary liquidation in 1980 was attributed partly to Matteucci's "imprudent programming".

-In New Zealand he also conducted the Christchurch Symphony Orchestra, the New Zealand Ballet and was Musical Director of Auckland Mercury Opera.
+In 1969 Matteucci began an 11-year stint as conductor of the Symphonia of Auckland (which later became the Auckland Philharmonia); the orchestra's voluntary liquidation in 1980 was attributed partly to Matteucci's "imprudent programming".
+He also conducted the Christchurch Symphony Orchestra, the New Zealand Ballet and was musical director of Auckland Mercury Opera.
 He conducted orchestras in other countries: Symphony West in Provo, Utah; the Utah Symphony in Salt Lake City for Utah Opera Company productions; the Queensland Symphony Orchestra and Melbourne Symphony Orchestra in Australia; the Victoria Symphony Orchestra in Canada; in China and the USSR.

-Matteucci acted as New Zealand's Honorary Consul of Chile.

-He died in New Zealand on 13 October 1990.
+Matteucci also mentored younger conductors and in 1976, he approached the director of the New Zealand School of Music, Derek Williams to establish what became the first non-university tertiary level course for conductors in the Southern Hemisphere.
+Williams was also a course participant.
+This made the front page of the Auckland Star, featuring women conductors, who were at that time still a rarity.
+One such participant was Alexandra Wiltshire who went on to become the first woman to conduct a major opera in New Zealand.
+Wiltshire later was a conductor of the Australian production of Cats at Theatre Royal, Sydney, for which Williams was also a keyboardist, for several hundred performances.
+In 1977, the New Zealand School of Music announced a new Orchestral Training Scheme to be headed by Matteucci and staffed by section leaders of the Symphonia, however this failed to gain traction.